Ben-David-Ben/F-Cal-TB-Project/README.md

 Hence for every event we have 1 TLU number and arrays of all the hits.

-deepest layer is numbered as 0 and goes up as we go to the first layers,
+deepest layer is numbered as 0 and goes up as we go to the first layers

+! when taking the values of a TB run for a specific plane, it gives an array of the same size of the total events number, with empty slots where we dont have any hits in the wanted plane.